thomasborgen/hypermedia/README.md

     pass
 ```

 That's it.
 Now we have separated the rendering from the endpoint definition and handled returning partials and full pages when needed.
+Doing a full refresh will render the whole page.
+Clicking the button will make a htmx request and only return the partial.

 What is so cool about this is that it works so well with FastAPI's dependency injection.